jodygarnett/translate/example/source/setup/index.rst

    .. note:: See writing guide :ref:`download_external` for example on how to use this hook.

-7. Define :download:`.gitingore <../../.gitignore>` to avoid adding generated artifacts to version control.
+2. Define :download:`.gitingore <../../.gitignore>` to avoid adding generated artifacts to version control.

    Create :download:`.gitignore <../../.gitignore>`.

    .. literalinclude:: ../../.gitignore
       :language: text

-8. The resulting directory structure is:
+3. The resulting directory structure is:

    ::

        docs/
        source/
-       .gitignore
        download.py
        mkdocs.yml
        requirements.txt
-       translate.yaml

 .. _config:

 Configuration
 -------------

-For simple python :command:`sphinx-build` setup no configuration is required.
+For simple python :command:`sphinx-build` setup and directory structure no configuration is required.

 * To provide configuration for your project add a :file:`translate.yml` to the project directory.